-In less than a year, COVID-19 has reversed the decades-long decline of extreme poverty in countries around the world.
+In less than a year, COVID-19 has reversed the decades-long decline of extreme poverty the decades-long decline of extreme poverty in countries around the world.
 In the process, it has added urgency to the development sector’s focus on serving the remote, rural communities where poverty often hits hardest, and where most people make a living in agriculture.

-AgUnity is a global technology platform that uses low-cost smartphones to provide smallholder farmers in these last-mile communities with practical, accessible tools to connect with each other and work their way out of poverty.
+AgUnity is a global, blockchain-based technology platform, that uses low-cost smartphones to provide smallholder farmers in these last-mile communities with practical, accessible tools to connect with each other and work their way out of poverty.
 NextBillion caught up with David Davies, CEO and co-founder of AgUnity, to discuss the company’s unique approach, and the challenges and opportunities in leveraging blockchain, smartphones and other tech-based solutions for poverty alleviation.

 Katie Beasley: Briefly explain what AgUnity does, where you operate, and what makes your approach effective/unique.

 David Davies: AgUnity takes low-cost smartphones and we make them relevant and useful for the very lowest-income farmers in the world.
-We make the phones so they do the things that are important to farmers’ everyday life, such as recording the handover of crops, sharing equipment and generally collaborating together.
+We make the phones so they record on the blockchain the things that are important to farmers’ everyday life, such as recording the handover of crops, sharing equipment and generally collaborating together.

 KB: Though a majority of the populations in many emerging countries earn their income from agriculture, many smallholder farmers live in poverty.
 In your view, what are some of the systemic reasons that such a critical population remains so poorly compensated?